ryanvgates/ReadingList/README.md

 * Peopleware: Productive Projects and Teams (3rd Edition) by Tom DeMarco, Tim Lister
 * Understanding A3 Thinking: A Critical Component of Toyota's PDCA Management System 1st Edition by Durward K. Sobek II (Author), Art Smalley (Author)
 * The Monk and the Riddle: The Art of Creating a Life While Making a Living by Randy Komisar
-* It's Not Luck Paperback by Eliyahu M Goldratt
+* It's Not Luck by Eliyahu M Goldratt
 * Toyota Kata: Managing People for Improvement, Adaptiveness and Superior Results by Mike Rother
 * Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation by Jez Humble, David Farley
 * The Visible Ops Handbook: Implementing ITIL in 4 Practical and Auditable Steps by Kevin Behr and Gene Kim